Example Workflow: Building an RFA Checklist

 - Formatting Prompt Task - This task will organize and consolidate all the information gathered by the six prompt tasks into a clean, standardized checklist format.

-button.
+Click the Tasks button on the bottom right and then click the +NEW TASK button.
 Select Prompt from the options and type in your prompt.
 Repeat these steps for all 6 prompt tasks and then the formatting prompt.

-Step 3: Build Your Workflow
+Step 2: Build Your Workflow

-Navigate to the Workflows tab in the Toolbox window and click on the
+Navigate to the Workflows tab in the Toolbox window and click on the +New Workflow button.
+Then, click on the Add Step button.

-button, click Prompts, and select your previously created prompt task.
+Now click on the Add your first task button, click Prompts, and select your previously created prompt task.
 Repeat these steps to add the other 5 prompt tasks (In the same step).

 The parallel prompt task approach is particularly effective for RFAs because it allows each task to specialize in finding a specific type of information, even when that information is scattered throughout the document or described using different terminology across funding agencies.

-Step 4: Run Your Workflow
+Step 3: Run Your Workflow

 With your workflow built, you’re ready to put it to work: